hackspanner/libpd4unity/README.md

-libpd (pure data) for unity 5.x
+libpd (pure data) for Unity 5.x

-updated from libpd4unity by Patrick Sebastien

-this project only supports Windows currently
+This project only supports Windows currently

 ### status: ###
-* working with unity pro and unity free*
+* working with unity pro and unity free
 * Windows 32bit & 64bit

 The following files/folders in the Unity project are of relevance: